 The 2014 Brewers Cup champion is Todd Goldsworthy, who goes by the title “Coffee Guru” at Klatch Coffee in Upland, Calif.
 Goldsworthy is also a driving force behind the growing Los Angeles TNTs.
-Like Ghambari, Goldsworthy will also represent the U.S. in Italy, following last year’s World Brewers Cup winning effort from Counter Culture’s Erin McCarthy.
+Like Ghambari, Goldsworthy will also represent the U.S. in Italy, following last year’s World Brewers Cup winning effort from Counter Culture’s James McCarthy.

 For the U.S. title, Goldsworthy edged out industry veteran, television personality and La Colombe Torrefaction founder Todd Carmichael, who placed second.